ashugoyal6799/my-portfolio/content/journey/index.md

 **Making Slack and email feel like one system.**
 Designed a backend that connected email threads with Slack channels in real-time.
-Used WebSockets (Pusher), MongoDB, Redis, and Mailgun — reduced latency and improved reliability.
+Used WebSockets (Pusher), MongoDB, Redis, and Mailgun — reduced latency by 50% and improved reliability.

 ---